CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm_c6a.anysize.md

 EoF
 ```

-Use the publically available AMI to launch an ondemand c6a.(anysize) ec2 instance using a gp3 volume with hyperthreading disabled.
+Use the publically available AMI to launch a spot c6a.2xlarge ec2 instance using a gp3 volume with hyperthreading disabled.

 Specify the number of cores and set the number of threads per core to 1 to disable hyperthreading.